 Aquamarine isn’t considered a precious stone.
 There are only four types of precious stones:

-What Is the Symbolism of Aquamarine?
+What Is the Symbolism of Aquamarine Jewellery?

 Because aquamarine is often associated with the sea, it symbolises spiritual cleansing.
-It invokes the purity of blue waters and the calmness and relaxation the ocean brings.
+Aquamarine invokes the purity of blue waters and the calmness and relaxation the ocean brings.
 Furthermore, aquamarine symbolises the feeling of trust and letting go.

-Is Aquamarine More Expensive Than Sapphire?
+Is The Price of Aquamarine More Expensive Than Sapphire?

 Which Is Better: Aquamarine or Blue Topaz?